gradle/ge-export/README.md

 # Motivation

 Gradle Enterprise Export API (https://docs.gradle.com/enterprise/export-api) is a streaming API and can be imported into any appropriate datastore for ad-hoc analysis.
-This project will provide a simple ETL script to import data into a 'denormalized' DBMS for easy querying via standard SQL.
+This project will provide a simple ETL script to import data into a 'denormalized' RDBMS for easy querying via standard SQL.

-Examples:
+Additionally RDBMS data can be easily imported into most analytics tools such as Tableau.

+## Example Queries

 select avg(build_duration) from builds;